So you’re curious about Getaway House and everything you’ve heard about these Instagrammable tiny cabins, eh?

 What’s included in each cabin?

-In each tiny house you’ll find a comfortable bed, small table, bathroom with plumbing (yes, I was shocked and delighted by this!), tiny kitchen, potable water, basic cooking essentials like oil, salt and pepper, cookware, dishes and utensils, and fresh towels for the shower.
+In each tiny house you’ll find a comfortable bed, small table, bathroom with plumbing (yes, I was shocked and delighted by this!), a tiny kitchen, potable water, basic cooking essentials like oil, salt and pepper, cookware, dishes and utensils, and fresh towels for bathing.

-On the outside of your Getaway House you’ll also have your own private fire pit, grilling grate and picnic table and chairs as well as firewood for purchase.
+On the outside of your Postcard Cabin you’ll also have your own private fire pit, grilling grate and picnic table and chairs as well as firewood for purchase.

 They’ve also included some fun on-theme items in each cabin that will bring your whole “let’s be one with nature” experience to life.
 I don’t want to give it allll away, but let’s just say you’ll find some fun games and prompts to help you disconnect and pass the time.